 Which pair of headphones has the better microphone?

 Thankfully, the microphones on both the Bose Noise Cancelling Headphones 700 and the Sony WH-1000XM3 are top-notch and you won’t have any serious problems with either of them.
 Take a listen to our demos below and cast your vote!

 Sony WH-1000XM3 mic demo:

 Of course, this all comes with the caveat that you can change the sound of either of these headphones if you use the companion apps for either.
-Both the Bose Music and Sony Headphones Connect apps have rudimentary equalizers, so you can play around with how your headphones sound a bit to match your needs.
+Both the Bose Music and Sony Headphones Connect apps have equalizers, so you can play around with how your headphones sound a bit to match your needs.

 Should you buy the Bose Noise Cancelling headphones 700 or the Sony WH-1000XM3?

 For those keeping score, the Sony WH-1000XM3 are still better than the Bose Noise Cancelling Headphones 700 in almost every way that counts.
-Not to mention that while the Sony WH-1000XM3 aren’t cheap at around $280 USD, they’re still cheaper than the Bose headphones at $339 USD—especially when the WH-1000XM3 is on deep discount after the release of their successor: the Sony WH-1000XM4.
+Not to mention that while the Sony WH-1000XM3 isn’t cheap at around $280 USD, it’s still cheaper than the Bose headphones at $339 USD—especially when the WH-1000XM3 is on deep discount after the release of its successor: the Sony WH-1000XM4.

 Frequently Asked Questions